In the tropics, "mimosa" bonsai is the common name for bonsai created from the Leucaena leucocephala (aka L. glauca).

 This photo shows what happened when a small potted mimosa was lost in the nursery for a year.

 Not many people are working with larger specimens of this plant.
 (Mainly because it is difficult to find them with nice shapes.)

-I saw this curved trunk, collected specimen on display in Hawaii with flowers and seeds.
-I spoke with the owner, who told me he purposely let the seeds and flowers grow out especially for the exhibit.
+This curved trunk, collected specimen was on display in Hawaii with flowers and seeds.
+The owner said he purposely let the seeds and flowers grow out especially for the exhibit.
 He wanted people to know they do bloom.

 When grown from seed Leucaena can make a good bonsai (especially shohin and consider bonsai mame too.).

 They are quick to develop and the aged look to the trunk appears early on.
 To start, let the plant grow long and tall to develop thickness of trunk, then cut it way back.